Skip to content

 Invoke Service Mapper Panel

-• Input Panel (left): Map workflow properties to service inputs.
+• Input Mapper (Left): Map workflow properties to the service inputs.

-• Output Panel (right): Map service outputs to workflow properties.
+• Output Mapper (Right): Map service outputs to workflow properties.

 Getting Started

-1. Click the expand icon on your Invoke Service Node to open the Mapper Panel.
+1. Click the expand icon on your Invoke Service Node to open the Data Mapper Panel

 1